 7. Use the Same Scale Every Time

-While smart scales provide useful estimates, their accuracy can vary as explained in this guide on body fat scale accuracy.
+While smart scales provide useful estimates, their accuracy can vary.
+For more details, see this guide on body fat scale accuracy.

 How to Read Smart Scale Results (Body Fat, Muscle & Water)